VladimirLevchuk/EPiProperties/readme.md

 Take a look
 -----------

-Just add a couple meaningful properties to your page and EPiProperties will make them work for you
+* Just add meaningful properties to your content types and EPiProperties (available on nuget) will make them work for you.
+* Feel free to add your own properties - it's easy

-## Readable logic
+## Built-in properties
-My section page shows acrticles grouped in subsections.
-In the content tree it contains folders, and folder contains articles (content pages).
-All the page properties in the snippet below are powered by EPiProperties

-        public virtual SubsectionsModel GetFoldersInSectionModel(SectionPage section)
-        {
-            if (section == null) throw new ArgumentNullException("section");

-            var result = new SubsectionsModel
-                {
-                    Items = section.Subsections.Where(
-                                    subsection => subsection.IsPublishedAndReadableForCurrentUser
-                                    && subsection.ContentPages.Any(contentPage => contentPage.IsAvailableForCurrentUser))
-                                .Select(GetSubsectionModel)
-                                .ToList()
-                };

-            return result;
-        }

-## Section page, base page

-Just add EPiProperties nugete to your project and pages below will work without any custom code
+Navigation properties:  Children, Parent; status properties: IsAvailableForCurrentUser, IsPublished, IsAvailableInMenu are useful on the base page

     public class PageBase: PageData
     {